Phi Kappa Literary Society: Membership

+Activities

 Weekly debates

 Each academic Thursday, Phi Kappa holds a pre-planned debate centered around a resolution in the format of "Be It Hereby Resolved."
 Two pre-selected speakers start off the debate with one speech in affirmation of the resolution and one in the negation.
-These speakers have seven minutes to deliver their speech while all subsequent speakers are limited to five minutes each.
+These speakers have seven minutes to attempt to deliver their speech while all subsequent speakers are limited to five minutes each.
 The president facilitates the debate, calling on each new speaker until the society is ready to vote.
 A majority vote of the society decides the winner of each debate.
-The society abides by Robert%27s Rules of Order for their meeting procedures.
+The society abides by Robert's Rules of Order for their meeting procedures.

 Creative writings and orations

 The weekly main debate is followed by an open forum for creative writings and orations.
 In this section of the meeting, both members and guests can deliver any creative writings they may wish to share, pre-prepared speeches outside of the realms of debate, or extemporaneous speeches.